shipreq/shipreq/Code/README.md

 webapp-base             - Shared code between client and/or server modules for public pages. webapp-base-member      - Shared code between client and/or server modules for member (i.e. logged-in users) pages. webapp-base-test        - Shared code for testing client and/or server modules.
-Tests for webapp-base. webapp-client-home      - SPA for when a user logs in.
+Tests for webapp-base. webapp-client-public    - SPA for the public pages before a user logs in. webapp-client-home      - SPA for when a user logs in.
 Project CRUDL, view/edit account, etc. webapp-client-project   - SPA for working with a Project. webapp-client-ww        - WebWorkers for big background tasks like graphviz→SVG generation.